Hereditary Graph Product Structure and $\cal H$-clique-width: Properties of -Clique-Width

 A proof of the `$\Rightarrow$' direction is based on the following natural technical claim: \begin{claim}[Ding et al.~{\cite[Corollary~2.4]{DBLP:journals/jct/DingOOV96}}] For every $k$ there exists $m$ such that the following holds.
-If $F$ is a bipartite connected simple graph with the bipartition $V(F)=A\cup B$, $|A|\geq m$ and the vertices of $A$ have pairwise different neighbourhood types (in~$B$), then $F$ contains an induced subgraph isomorphic to one of the following graphs on $2k$ vertices: a matching, an antimatching, or a half-graph. \end{claim}
+If $F$ is a bipartite simple graph with the bipartition $V(F)=A\cup B$, $|A|\geq m$ and the vertices of $A$ have pairwise different neighbourhood types (in~$B$), then $F$ contains an induced subgraph isomorphic to one of the following graphs on $2k$ vertices: a matching, a co-matching, or a half-graph. \end{claim}

 Having \Cref{clm:threematch} at hand, we continue as follows.
 Assume that $\ca H$ is {\em not} of component-bounded total neighbourhood diversity.
-Let $H\in\ca H$ (or a component thereof) be a connected loop graph of total neighbourhood diversity $\geq c_1$, and $C\subseteq V(H)$ be vertices representing these $c_1$ total neighbourhood types.
-By Ramsey theorem, for sufficiently large $c_1$ we find a subset $C_1\subseteq C$, $|C_1|=2c_2-1$, such that $C_1$ induces a clique or an independent set in~$G$, and then we can select $C_2\subseteq C_1$, $|C_2|=c_2$ such that either all vertices of $C_2$ have loops, or none has.
-We have got one of the two possibilities: \begin{itemize} \item $C_2$ is a reflexive independent set or a loopless clique in~$G$. \item Or, all vertices of $C_2$ have the same total neighbourhood type in $C_2$ (empty or full~$C_2$), and so they have pairwise different neighbourhood types in $D:=V(G)\setminus C_2$.
-Consequently, we may apply \Cref{clm:threematch} to the bipartite subgraph ``between'' $C_2$ and $D$. \end{itemize} Regarding the second point, \Cref{clm:threematch} hence says that one of the three claimed subgraphs is bi-induced in~$H$.
+Let $H\in\ca H$ (or a component thereof) be a connected loop graph of total neighbourhood diversity at least~$c_1$, and $C\subseteq V(H)$ be vertices representing these $c_1$ total neighbourhood types.
+By Ramsey's theorem, for sufficiently large $c_1$ we find a subset $C_1\subseteq C$, $|C_1|=2c_2-1$, such that $C_1$ induces a clique or an independent set in~$H$, and then we can select $C_2\subseteq C_1$, $|C_2|=c_2$ such that either all vertices of $C_2$ have loops, or none has.
+We have got one of the two possibilities: \begin{itemize} \item $C_2$ is a reflexive independent set or a loopless clique in~$H$. \item Or, all vertices of $C_2$ have the same total neighbourhood type in $C_2$ (empty or full~$C_2$), and so they have pairwise different neighbourhood types in $D:=V(H)\setminus C_2$.
+Consequently, we may apply \Cref{clm:threematch} to the bipartite subgraph ``between'' $C_2$ and $D$. \end{itemize} Regarding the second point, \Cref{clm:threematch} hence says that one of the three claimed kinds of subgraphs is bi-induced in~$H$.